Frasan00/hysteria-orm/README.md

 ### Count and Sum

-- There are two very simple methods for Count and Sum functions
+- Quick count and sum methods
 ```typescript
 import { User } from "./User";